dslab-epfl/tinynf/experiments/ReadMe.md

 # Experiments

-This folder contains experiments from the paper.

-**Table 2**:
-`cd code-metrics ; ./tabulate-metrics.sh`
+The ICSE 2023 paper's central claim is that it is possible to write safe code with no run-time overhead compared to C.
+This is implemented as two driver models in C, Ada, C#, and Rust.

-(this may slightly differ from the paper depending on your exact compiler versions)
+_By definition, you are unlikely to get the exact same results as the paper since it depends on your exact compiler versions and your CPU.

-**Figures**:
+However, the relative claims should hold._

+## Theory (minutes)

+You will need `cloc` in addition to the compilers mentioned in the top-level readme; or use the provided Dockerfile.

+Run `cd code-metrics ; ./tabulate-metrics.sh` which will generate an `assembly/` directory containing the assembly code for all hot loops in all drivers.
+This can be manually checked for a lack of compiler-inserted bounds checks.
+That script also outputs **Table 2** from the paper, and takes less than a minute.

+## Practice (hours)

+For the **figures**, with the exception of Figure 2 which is a simplified form of `rust/src/lifed.rs`, you need a proper testbed.
 Check out the prerequisites below, `cd perf`, then `./bench.sh`, which will take a few hours.
 Then `./plot.sh` assuming you have Python with Matplotlib; run `. setup-virtualenv-graphing.sh` on Ubuntu to create a virtualenv with it if needed.

-## Prerequisites

-Most of the experiments are about performance, measured with benchmarks.

-To run these benchmarks, you need two machines running Linux:
+To run the benchmarks, you need two machines running Linux:
 - A "device under test" machine with two Intel 82599ES NICs on the same NUMA node, from which you will run the experiment scripts
 - A "tester" machine connected to the other one by two 10G Ethernet cables